BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 * "broadleaf-cybersource-api"
 - Contents: Compiled axis support for CyberSource API

+* "broadleaf-open-admin-platform"
+- Contents: The base framework for our administrative application platform - based on GWT

+* "broadleaf-admin-module"
+- Contents: The core modules and pages for the administrative application

+* "broadleaf-contentmanagement-module"
+- Contents: The modules and pages for the content management portion of the administrative application

 4. WHERE TO START?

-* Please refer to the Broadleaf Commerce documentation wiki for information on running the demonstration and developing applications on top of Broadleaf Commerce (http://www.broadleafcommerce.org/confluence/display/core/Home).
+* Please refer to the Broadleaf Commerce documentation wiki for information on running the demonstration and developing applications on top of Broadleaf Commerce (http://www.broadleafcommerce.org/confluence/display/BLC15/Home).